-- If the rental rate of FTREIT’s properties under management of any Property Managers is less than 50% for 3 consecutive months and if the annual performance of the property is less than the performance estimate specified in the annual operating plan that Property Managers have proposed and approved by the REIT Manager for a consecutive period of more than 2 years except in case of force majeure.
+- If the rental rate of FTREIT’s properties under management of any Property Manager is less than 50% for 3 consecutive months and if the annual performance of the property is less than the performance estimate specified in the annual operating plan that Property Managers have proposed and had approved by the REIT Manager for a consecutive period of more than 2 years except in case of force majeure.

 - Property Managers lack the ability to act as Property Managers as determined by the REIT Manager and do not fix such disability within 60 days.

 The management of properties of FTREIT, the REIT Manager supervises Property Managers appointed by FTREIT to achieve its purpose and to preserve the best benefit of FTREIT and unitholders.
 The REIT Manager has a system for executing and supervising Property Managers as follows;

 - Asset Management Department assigns Property Managers to submit a summary of factory visits of potential customers with customers’ names and phone numbers.
 In addition, they need to submit report on the lease of the main properties, and property repair or maintenance report.

 - Finance and Accounting Department monitors the completeness of the rental received in FTREIT’s accounts in each month.

 - Finance and Accounting Department investigates the unpaid rental report and check out the overdue rental tracking records.
 The property management department ensures that Property Managers follow the unpaid process and audit the tracing process include a copy of the notice (if any).

 - Asset Management Department examines the documents used in marketing to find tenants to ensure that such documents are not conducive to a conflict of interest in finding tenants of Property Managers by performing at least the examination of the presentation of each rental property equally, without regard to the ownership title and check on the pricing of property rental as a price advantage to any property owner or not.